California Live Scan

 • What is a California Live Scan?

-• What do I need to bring to my Live Scan appointment or walk-in?
+• What do I need to bring?

 Your employer, licensing board, school, or requesting agency must provide the correct form.
 Certifix does not issue Live Scan forms.

-• How much does a Live Scan cost?
+• How much does Live Scan cost?

 Use your ATI number to check your submission status on the California DOJ website.
-Processing times vary based on agency requirements and DOJ workload.

 • What if my fingerprints are rejected?